There are now 3 possible online modes for units:

 Availability Location Mode Semester 2 UWA (Perth) Face to face

 - Details for undergraduate courses

-- Typically this unit is assessed in the following ways: (1) practical exercises; (2) small project report; and (3) theory/practical test.
+Indicative assessments in this unit are as follows: (1) practical exercises; (2) theory and concepts (written assessments, reports and quizzes); and (3) oral presentation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - Unit rules

 - workshops: 1 x 3–4 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.